• Skip to main content

 Choosing plant varieties by cuisine types

 When planning my garden, I’m really focused on choosing a good variety of herbs that I’ll find most useful in the kitchen.
 In the past I’ve grown rosemary, thyme, sage, chives, mint and basil.
 These herbs are all fairly easy to grow and useful in much of my cooking.
 I also try to grow Kkaennip, or Korean perilla leaf.
 It’s a family favorite for Korean BBQ dinners, but it can be hard to find in stores.
 And I can’t forget about chili peppers!
-I usually grow Jalapeño, but this year I'd like to add Thai Bird's Eye Chilis as I do a lot of Thai cooking.
+Most people prefer to grow Jalapeños, but this year I'm leaning towards Thai Bird's Eye Chilis as I do a lot of Thai cooking.

 This year, I want to grow some other herbs and greens that can be hard to find in stores.
 I love to cook Indian food at home, so I’m planning on growing fenugreek greens which will be new for me.
 I’d also love to try growing my own curry leaf tree as I use curry leaves often.
 I'll need to do a little research on where to locate one.
 Finally, I’m also going to plant some Thai basil which I’ve grown with success last year.